Series

 7

-of 9
+of 10

 Biography

-Rosalind Nashashibi (1973, London, UK) received her BA in Painting from Sheffield Hallam University, Sheffield (UK) after which she attended the Glasgow School of Art, Glasgow (UK) where she received her MFA.
-As part of her Master's degree, Nashashibi participated in a three-month exchange program in Valencia, California (US) at CalArts in 2000.
-In 2020, Nashashibi became the first artist in residence at the National Gallery in London (UK), after the program was re-established.
+Rosalind Nashashibi (b.
+1973, London, UK) received her BA in Painting from Sheffield Hallam University, Sheffield (UK), after which she attended the Glasgow School of Art, Glasgow (UK), where she received her MFA.
+As part of her Master’s degree, Nashashibi participated in a three-month exchange program in California, CA (US) at CalArts in 1999.
+In 2020, Nashashibi became artist in residence at the National Gallery in London (UK).
+She was a Turner Prize nominee in 2017, and represented Scotland in the 52nd Venice Biennale.
+Her work has been included in Documenta14, Manifesta 7, the Nordic Triennial, Sharjah 10, and Gothenburg Biennial.
+She was the first woman to win the Beck’s Futures prize in 2003.

 Video